slnsw/drupal10_computed_field/README.md

 1. In the annotations section *@FieldFormatter* change *id* and *label* to your needs.
 1. Modify the body of the method *formatItem* as needed.
 1. Install your module, or rebuild the cache to let drupal read in the annotations, if your module is already installed.

+## More information

+If you'd like more information, see the [Drupal.org documentation](https://www.drupal.org/node/126522).